MisbahAN/Brain-Tumor-Classification/README.md

 ---

-_This project represents the backend implementation of an AI-powered brain tumor classification system.
-The frontend interface will be developed separately for optimal deployment flexibility._
+_This project represents a complete Streamlit web application for AI-powered brain tumor classification with an intuitive interface for medical professionals and researchers._